 Now you can walk to the summit of Mt Paku though a beautiful trail lined with native trees such as Karaka, Kawakawa, Mahoe and Pohutukawa.
 Moss-covered rocks, wooden steps and the sound of birdsong from quails, bellbirds and tuis enhance the experience.

-To access the short walk to Mt Paku summit, drive up Paku Drive and park at the end of Tirinui Crescent.
+To access the short walk to Mt Paku summit, drive up to park at the Memorial Reserve car park on Paku Drive.
+From there a trail leads across the park and up stairs to the strat of the hill climb proper.
 Well-constructed handrails and steps etched into rocks make the climb a safe and reassuring one for people of most fitness levels, ages and abilities.
 Informative sign boards reveal the history and geology of the area along the walk.
 There are also several spots to pause, sit and enjoy the outlook.

 Walking Mt Paku is an ideal family excursion.
 Children will view it as a an exciting adventure scrambling up big boulders enroute to a mountain-top outlook.
 For those who prefer a longer walk, begin by climbing the stairs at Oceana Track at the south end of Tairua Beach and follow the walkway signs all the way to the top.
 There are also walkway access points at the base of Paku.
 These are located at the end of The Esplanade and part-way up Paku Drive.